apache/openwhisk/docs/actions.md

   }
   ```

-  Notice that you can performed a blocking invocation of an asynchronous action.
+  Notice that you performed a blocking invocation of an asynchronous action.

 3. Fetch the activation log to see how long the activation took to complete: